bepaald/signalbackup-tools/README.md

 - `--onlyinthreads [list-of-threads]`.
 The list supports commas for single ids and hyphens for ranges, for example: `--onlyinthreads 1,2,5-8,10`.
 To obtain the number-id of threads use `--listthreads`.
 - `--onlyolderthan [date]`/`--onlynewerthan [date]`.
 Where 'date' supports the same format as the `--croptodates` option ([here](#crop)).
 - `--onlylargerthan [size]`.
 The size is specified in bytes.
 - `--onlytype [mime type]`.
 This argument can be repeated.
-Only selects attachments which match 'mime type*'.
+Only selects attachments which match 'mime type*' (note the asterisk).
 For example `--onlytype image/j` will match both 'image/jpg' and 'image/jpeg'.
 To delete all image type attachments, simply use `--onlytype image`.

 When adding this specifying options, only attachments which match _all_ given options are deleted.